 Take these with you:

-A set of screwdrivers (sounds like a lot but doesn’t need to be if you get a set of ‘all in ones’ as illustrated in the photograph)
+- A set of screwdrivers (sounds like a lot but doesn’t need to be if you get a set of ‘all in ones’)

 Mountain biking is being taken over by the fashion world in a similar way to surfing.
 What you wear is considered by some to be as important as how you ride.
 As you would expect, there is a vast range of shorts, shirts and jackets available, both for riding and for posing around in afterwards.